 When my father was alive, the world was an infinite playground.
 After he died, the world transformed into the worst nightmare imaginable.

 How do I feel today?
 There's only one worthwhile reward for any male, including this author: For your father to say one day: "I am proud of you.
 You have done well".
 But no matter how much work I do, there's no way I can ever be like my father, so I don't expect this reward to come anytime soon.
-So, just in case, I mathematically modeled a complete nuclear device dedicated to his memory, to have something to defend myself with, if and when I meet him again.

 Back to Writing